becxer/sky-battery/README.md

 ![Sky Battery gameplay screen](docs/sky-battery-gameplay.png)

-Sky Battery is a local Wi-Fi browser artillery game.
+Sky Battery is a local Wi-Fi browser artillery game developed by Eugene Back and Seohyun Back.
 One PC runs the Python server, and phones or browsers on the same network join as clients.

 ## Requirements